-The 11 default chart colors are accessible and able to be used in both light and dark modes.
+The default chart colors are accessible and can be used in both light and dark modes.

-For Area, Stock, Scatter, and Bubble charts, the colors will have different transparency levels.
-Please check the Chart Types article for more detailed information.
+For area, stock, scatter, and bubble charts, the colors have different transparency levels.
+See the Chart Types article for more information.

 When a chart item is selected, its data values appear in the chart summary section.
 Drill down is supported in the chart summary section, and you get to choose how the chart view is displayed on drill down.
 When possible, the measure (quantitative variable) should remain consistent during drill down.